 Mass apostasy: The “latter days” of the Church Age will be characterized by a “falling away” from biblical Christianity to religion, ritual, and man-made tradition; from sound doctrine to false doctrine, from the pure word to the impure, from steadfastness to compromise and mixture, “lukewarm.”
 There will also be a dominating “spirit of fear” caused by persecution from hostile forces of a godless culture.

-At this point in church history the leaven of “the mystery of iniquity” has come close to permeating the whole of Christianity; a disheartening time in which the devil has succeeded in infiltrating (subverting) and corrupting the majority of so-called Christianity.
-For those who know and love the truth, these times can be very discouraging, very frustrating…even depressing.
+At this prophecied age, “the mystery of iniquity” has come close to permeating the whole of Christianity.
+A disheartening time in which the devil has succeeded in infiltrating (subverting) and corrupting the majority of so-called Christianity.
+For those who know and love the truth, these times can be very discouraging, very frustrating, even depressing.
 It’s never easy to be in the persecuted minority.

 The Remnant of Israel

 In reality, we shouldn’t find it surprising that only a few (relatively speaking) will be saved and remain faithful to the truth in the end times.
-A study of the of Hebrew people, chronicled in the Old Testament, reveals the reality that it has always been a REMNANT that truly believed and remained faithful during times of spiritual darkness and inevitable moral decay.
-No matter how severe the persecution or tribulation they, by the grace of God, remained steadfast.
+A study of the Hebrew people, chronicled in the Old Testament, reveals the reality that it has always been a REMNANT that truly believed and remained faithful during times of spiritual darkness and inevitable moral decay.
+No matter how severe the persecution or tribulation, they remained steadfast by the grace of God.

-At first use of the word remnant denoted a family or clan that survived a calamity or slaughter; then later came to be applied to the spiritual seed of a nation which survived God’s judgment and remained to start anew (Noah for example).
+At first, the use of the word remnant denoted a family or clan that survived a calamity or slaughter.
+Later came to be applied to a nation’s spiritual seed, which survived God’s judgment and remained to start anew (Noah, for example).

 In Elijah’s day, there were 7000 who had not bowed to Baal (1 Kings 19:18 & Rom.11:4-5).

-In Isaiah’s time, it was a “very small remnant” for whose sake God withheld the destruction of the nation.
+In Isaiah’s time, it was a “very small remnant” for whose sake God withheld the nation’s destruction.
 (Isa.
 1:19)

-During Israel’s and Judah’s time of captivity in Assyria and Babylon, the remnant appears in Jews like Ezekiel, Daniel, Meshach, Shadrach, and Abednego, Esther, and Mordecai.
+During Israel’s and Judah’s captivity in Assyria and Babylon, the remnant appears in Jews like Ezekiel, Daniel, Meshach, Shadrach, and Abednego, Esther, and Mordecai.

-At the end of the seventy years of Babylonian captivity, it was a remnant which returned under Ezra and Nehemiah.
+At the end of the seventy years of Babylonian captivity, it was a remnant that returned under Ezra and Nehemiah.
 (Ezra 9:8-15, Neh.1:3)

 What Can We Learn from the Remnant?

-In many ways the end times in which we live are similar to the troublesome times through which the children of Israel passed; apostasy, false prophets, and teachers, tremendous deception, confusion, and persecution.
+In many ways, the end times we live in are similar to the troublesome times through which the children of Israel passed; apostasy, false prophets, teachers, tremendous deception, confusion, and persecution.

-In the history of the nation, Israel the remnant were those who hung on to their faith in the Lord during the darkest of times…those who steadfastly refused to compromise with the pagan culture in which they lived; even while living in bondage in foreign lands.
-The remnant were those who passed through the calamity of their generation; the survivors of a spiritual disaster.
+In Israel’s history, the remnant hung on to their faith in the Lord even during the darkest times.
+Those who steadfastly refused to compromise with the pagan culture they resided in, even while living in bondage in foreign lands.
+The remnant were those who passed through the calamity of their generation, the survivors of a spiritual disaster.